Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/google-pub-sub.md

 Amplitude needs two things from Pub/Sub to set up the integration:

 - **Pub/Sub topic name**: The name of the topic, not the full name in the google cloud.
 See the [Google Pub/Sub](https://cloud.google.com/pubsub/docs/admin) documentation for help with this step.
-- **Google service account key**: A dedicated service account for Amplitude Pub/Sub integration should be created by the customer.
+- **Google service account key**: You should create a dedicated service account for Amplitude Pub/Sub integration.
 See the [Google documentation](https://cloud.google.com/iam/docs/service-accounts) for help with this step.

 ### Google Pub/Sub setup